a hand holding a guitar

 Implementation of protective measures, including contractual measures

-Section 17 also requires that the TIAs take into account the protective measures, including the contractual measures, that would apply to the transfer of personal information.
-The Québec legislator has indeed chosen to rely mainly on the contractual route when it comes to providing an adequate level of personal information protection.
+Section 17 of ARPPIPS also requires that the TIAs take into account the protective measures, including the contractual measures, that would apply to the transfer of personal information.
+The Québec legislator has indeed chosen to rely mainly on contractual safeguards when it comes to providing an adequate level of personal information protection.
 In this regard, a distinction should be made between transfers to service providers (who can use the information solely on behalf and for the benefit of their client) and transfers to other third parties.

 Service providers